dnowacki-usgs/aqdlib/README.md

 ## Text to raw netCDF (.cdf)

-This step will generally be completed by using the import statement `from aqdlib import aqdhdr2cdf` and calling `aqdhdr2cdf.hdr_to_cdf()`, or by running `aqdhdr2cdf.py` from the command line.`
+This step will generally be completed by using the import statement `from aqdlib import aqdhdr2cdf` and calling `aqdhdr2cdf.hdr_to_cdf()`, or by running `aqdhdr2cdf.py` from the command line.

 ## Raw netCDF (.cdf) to EPIC-compliant and processed netCDF (.nc)

 This step will generally be completed by using the import statement `from aqdlib import aqdcdf2nc` and calling `aqdcdf2nc.cdf_to_nc()`, or by running `aqdcdf2nc.py` from the command line.
 When calling `cdf_to_nc()`, the user may provide the path to a netCDF file consisting of atmospheric pressure, which will be used to atmospherically correct the pressure data.
-This path can also be passed as a command-line argument to `aqdcdf2nc.py`
+This path can also be passed as a command-line argument to `aqdcdf2nc.py`.